 One of the most important aspects to think about when adding new fish to your aquarium is the aggression from your established inhabitants.
 Stress is one of the biggest killers of aquarium life.
 Animals travel thousands and thousands of miles to America, then board another plane and truck to get to your local fish store, sit in stressful sale tanks, and make the trip home with you before it ever even sees your tank.
 For the animals that survive the long journey, they should now be able to take a much needed break, and be allowed to hide, decompress, and acclimate to aquarium life peacefully in your tank.
-But, what if after all that, your new baby Yellow tang or Coral Beauty is relentlessly bitten, chased, cut, or even eaten by bigger, established tank mates?
+But, what if after all that, your new baby Yellow Tang or Coral Beauty is relentlessly bitten, chased, cut, or even eaten by bigger, more aggressive and established tank mates?
 Your once peaceful tank can easily turn into a WWE ring if you don’t plan new additions carefully, or let existing fish get too overconfident in running their tank mates around.
 Even the most carefully thought out additions have the ability to go south, as each animal you own is an individual and may have a trigger response that was completely unforeseeable.
 Or, a fish you have owned for years may randomly snap one day and begin relentlessly badgering your other established inhabitants.
 Thankfully, there are practices you can implement should this occur to you.
 Following one of these methods may save the life of your fish or invertebrates.

 The Rearrangement Method

 Simply put, this popular method is just rearranging your rockscape.
 Your established animals have their territories staked out, and have the tank memorized.
 That means they know every place new additions can be hiding, and Heaven forbid the newcomer enters the aggressors territory.
-But, if you were to take out a good portion of your live rock, and rearrange them to form new caves, holes, bridges, etc. then you put everyone on a level playing field.
+But, if you were to take out a good portion of your live rock, and rearrange them to form new caves, holes, bridges, etc. then you put even your most aggressive fish on a level playing field.
 All of your aquarium inhabitants have their territories taken away, and are confused over their new surroundings.
 This essentially makes every fish feel like a newcomer to your system, and the initial territory stake out and tank exploration by the aggressor gives less assertive fish the chance to acclimate and pick out a cave to call home.
 Averting the aggressor’s attention typically means he will pay little attention to other fish.

 The Mirror or Picture Method

-This method is surprisingly effective, and I have personally had success with it.
+This method of dealing with aggressive tank mates is surprisingly effective, and I have personally had success with it.
 When you add your new fish, tape a handheld mirror to the side of your tank.
 Don’t have one?
 No problem!
 Print out a half dozen pictures of the aggressors species and tape them onto the tank so he can see them.
 Essentially, this averts the fish’s anger and violence towards his “competition” instead of new tank mates.
 He will likely either attempt to attack his reflection in the mirror or the pictures of other identical fish, or hide from them.
 I have had people report that this method works wonders for introducing new tangs into systems with established bullies.
 Baby Yellow tangs, Purple tangs, Kole tangs, etc. can now to added to to tanks with existing tangs!
 Shy fish can now be added into tanks with boisterous fish!
 The competition between the aggressor and the mirror or pictures will buy the newcomer enough time to establish himself and be confident enough to live peacefully with his new tank mates.